akshayKhot/akshayKhot.github.io/_posts/2021-1-29-seo-tips-from-google.md

 ---
 layout: post
-title: SEO Guidelines from Google
+title: Google's SEO Guidelines
 ---

-Search Engine Optimization is about helping search engines understand and present content.
-This is a complete overview of the basics of SEO according to [Google's best practices](https://developers.google.com/search/docs/beginner/seo-starter-guide).
-If you have a blog or a website, this guide is meant for you.
+Search Engine Optimization is about helping Google understand and present your website so it's shows up prominently in the search results.
+This is an overview of the basics of SEO according to [Google](https://developers.google.com/search/docs/beginner/seo-starter-guide).

 You should build a website to benefit your users, and any optimization should be geared toward making the user experience better.
 One of those users is a search engine, which helps other users discover your content.